gryBox/wholesale-food-co./README.md

-# Build a data analysis tool using Bokeh
+# Build a Data Analysis Tool using Bokeh

 ## Intended Audience:
 Developer(s) who want to build a robust, custom data analysis tool for the web.

-## Main Design Considerations:
+## Main Features:
-- System centered around analysts development workflow, and the end user
+- System centered around analysts development workflow
 - No data duplication for the different interactive tools
-- Data frequency limited by data models computation time
+- Data frequency limited 'only' by data model(s) computation time
-- Production server can be updated by non developers
+- Each Bokeh app is independent, but follows a load data 'api' - Non developers can easily load new bokeh apps into production
+  1. At their own pace
+  2. Without fear of crashing the rest of the app

 ## Experience Needed:
 Some minimal coding experience and lots of curiosity.
 We were a team of 3...
 2 members of our team had < 1 month experience in python